mofron/mofron-effect-style/README.md

 style effect for mofron

-usually, it used with 'eid' parameter, and it works with some event.
+it is possible to set style that work with some event by using 'eid' parameter.

 # Install